-JOB SUMMARY: Responsible for leading the Finance Committee to carry out its fiscal responsibilities in harmony with the churches mission statement.
-Read "Church Budget" in Church Manual.
+JOB SUMMARY: Responsible for leading the Finance Committee to carry out its fiscal responsibilities in harmony with

 - 1. To chair the Finance Committee.

 - 2. To work closely with the Pastor in developing the schedule, agenda and budget.

 - 3. To train someone to do your job.

 - 4. To participate on the Church Board.

 - 5. To supervise the Finance Secretary, seeing the minutes are accurately recorded and reproduced for all other committee members